st1vms/ws-listener/README.md

 # ws-reader

-Python Websocket reader based off Selenium and Chromedriver.
+Python Websocket listener based off Selenium and Chromedriver.
 Able to read inbound and outbound websocket messages in a browser session.

 ## Requirements